dirkvanrensburg/hazelcast-springboot-jcache/README.md

 ## Demo

 This repository demonstrates an issue when using Hazelcast as the cache provider for JCache in a Spring boot REST application.

+It exists because of this [stackoverflow thread](http://stackoverflow.com/questions/42151600/hazelcast-and-jcache-in-spring-boot-creates-two-instances/42285148#42285148)

 One hazelcast cache called `testCache` is configured in the `hazelcast.xml` file.
 This cache is set up to expire entries after one minute.